Monday, December 3, 2012

 What is Twitter

 The experience on Twitter really depends on how many people “follow” you and your tweets and who you follow.
 Some people find that the people that they follow have nothing but negative things to say.
-Others say that they find out information from Twitter that either mainstream media has not cover yet or will not cover because mainstream outlets do not find it important.
+Others say that they find out information from Twitter that either mainstream media has not cover yet or will not cover because mainstream outlets do not find it important. m a regular computer or a mobile device.
+There are also a bunch of third-party Twitter applications that allow users to create time-delayed tweets, organize tweets into search-able columns by topic or rank tweets by popularity worldwide.

 Still others use Twitter as a tool for social justice and helping to cause positive change in the world by communicating ideas and beliefs that benefit people.
 During the massive and destructive earthquake in Haiti, a plane from the program Doctors without Boarders was attempting to land in Port-